The Easiest Grilled Peaches with Honey Ricotta

 - 1/2 cup whole milk ricotta cheese

-- juice and zest of 1/2 of a lemon
+- Juice and zest of 1/2 of a lemon

 - 1 tsp honey + more for drizzling

-- fresh mint for serving (optional)
+- Fresh chopped mint for serving (optional)

 - Whip ricotta with a hand mixer until it has a whipped cream like consistency.
 Add honey, lemon juice and zest and stir together.